Uncle

-An uncle is usually defined as a male relative who is a sibling of a parent or married to a sibling of a parent.
+An uncle is usually defined as a male relative who is a sibling of a parent or married to a sibling of a parent, as well as the parent of the cousins.
 Uncles who are related by birth are second-degree relatives.
 The female counterpart of an uncle is an aunt, and the reciprocal relationship is that of a nephew or niece.
 The word comes from avunculus, the diminutive of avus (grandfather), and is a family relationship within an extended or immediate family.